ivankharak/Workspace-PINAC/Google API Guide.md

 Go to the **credentials** then:
 1. **Click Create Credentials > OAuth client ID.**
 2. **Click Application type > Desktop app**
-3. Don't change application name.
-It can cause somtime unwanted error
+3. Don't change the application name.
+It can sometimes cause some unwanted error
 4. Click **OK**
 5. **Download the JSON file**,
-6. Change the JSON file name to exactly `client_secret.json` and place it to `configs/` folder of the project.
+6. Change the JSON file name to exactly `client_secret.json` and place it in `configs/` folder of the project.